keshavbasanwal/myBookLibrary/README.md

 - Nationalism by Rabindranath Tagore || [Read online](https://www.gutenberg.org/files/40766/40766-h/40766-h.htm)
 - Getting Things Done by David Allen
 - Brain Energy by Christopher M. Palmer
+- Republic by Plato
+- The Wealth of Nations by Adam Smith
 - The Pragmatic Programmer by Andy Hunt and Dave Thomas
 - The Left Hand of Darkness by Ursula K. Le Guin
 - Wuthering Heights by Emily Brontë